Environmental Humanities Program Faculty Books

-Utah’s Environmental Humanities faculty have authored and edited books on a diverse array of subjects, from literature and history to communication and environmental activism.
-This selection of faculty books shows the depth and breadth of research and writing done by scholars affiliated with the program.
+Environmental Humanities affiliated faculty have authored and edited books on a diverse array of subjects, from literature and history to communication and environmental activism.

 Contact: Mountain Climbing and Environmental Thinking

 Edited by Jeffrey Mathes McCarthy